 Depending on the size of your pet, Dr. Ullrich may ask for help lifting your pet onto her stretcher.
 Your pet will be respectfully carried to Dr. Ullrich’s car.
 You are welcome to come out to the car with your pet.
 Once your pet is placed in the car, you will be able to say a final goodbye before she leaves.
 Dr. Ullrich will transport your pet to Heart’s Companion for cremation services.
 Heart’s Companion will call you as soon as your pet arrives so you know your pet arrived safely.

 Within 48 hours your pet will be cremated and the cremated remains will be returned to you, unless you have elected to have a Custom Pet Paw Print® made, in which case it will be within 72 hours.
 A Heart's Companion staff member will call you when it is time for your pet's cremated remains to come home.

 About Dr. Ullrich

 Dr. Ullrich graduated from the University of California-Davis School of Veterinary Medicine in 1997 and has worked in small animal practice her entire career.
 Five of those years were at a feline only practice, so she has a special place in her heart for kitties.
 But, she loves all dogs as well.

-Her career has evolved over the years, and she now focuses on senior care, palliative care, and helping owners with end of life decisions for their precious furry companions.
+Dr. Ullrich’s career has evolved over the years, and she now focuses on palliative, end of life care for precious furry companions.